Seattle Cruise Port Guide: Gateway to the Pacific Northwest

 Enjoy stunning waterfront views and ride on the Seattle Great Wheel at Pier 57.
 Don’t miss visiting the Seattle Space Needle for breathtaking views and photo opportunities.
 If you have extra time, consider exploring the Chihuly Garden and Glass Museum.

-The city is also a great place to spend an extra day or two to explore what it truly offers.
+The city is also a great place to spend an extra day or two to explore what it truly has to offer.
 If you’re staying longer, there are plenty of exciting destinations just a short drive away, including Mount Rainier National Park, Snoqualmie Falls, Woodinville Wine Country, Bainbridge Island, and Leavenworth.
 Each offers natural beauty and outdoor recreation opportunities.

 Tour Ideas